galetaire/spahousing/pages/posts/credit.md

 # Interpretation and observations

 The _Euro Interbank Offered Rate_ (Euribor) plays a key role in the mortgage market.
-An increase of the Euribor implies an increase in mortgage rates, which if sustained for longer periods (years), constraints the debt capacity for borrowers, resulting in general price stagnation due to lack of new money flowing into the system, or even regression of prices if there is an excessive amount of credit accumulated (credit bubble).
+An increase of the Euribor implies an increase in mortgage rates, which if sustained for longer periods, constraints the debt capacity for borrowers, resulting in general price stagnation due to the lack of new money flowing into the system, or even price regression if there is an excessive amount of credit accumulated (credit bubble).

 # Data sources